We spend so little time truly loving who we are - and I'm as much at fault as anyone.

 Instead, we're going to spend the session having fun, focusing on the

 things you like best about yourself, making you feel amazing so that you

 exude amazing, and posing you in ways that fit your body just the way you are.

 I want to show you that you are beautiful BECAUSE of who you are, in every way -- even with these things you call flaws.

-So, to embrace loving myself the way I am -- here's an unedited shot the boyfriend took of me.
+So, to embrace loving myself the way I am -- here's an unedited shot the boyfriend (now husband) took of me.
 I see this photo, I see my flaws, and I choose to see it all together as beautiful.